“The aim remains – we want knee and hip replacements to last a patient their entire life.”

 Dr Jonathan Evans, orthopaedic registrar, lead study author and research fellow at Bristol Medical School

-What was the motivation behind this study and why hadn’t it been done on this scale before?
+What was the motivation behind this study?

 We decided to do two research studies as we were regularly being asked by patients in clinic about how long a knee or hip replacement would last if they decided to have one.